-The Northern Writing Prize was established in 2018, to assist writers, photographers, and artists in telling stories about the North.
-It was made possible by a donation from a friend of Briarpatch.
+The Northern Writing Prize was established in 2018, to help writers, photographers, and artists tell stories about the North.

-We recognize that the North is defined culturally, rather than by strict geographic lines, and we’re looking for writers who have a strong connection to the land, culture, and communities of the North.
-The North roughly encompasses what is known as the Yukon, Northwest Territories, and Nunavut, and northern parts of B.C., Alberta, Saskatchewan, Manitoba, Ontario, Quebec, and Newfoundland and Labrador.
-We are especially seeking pitches from Indigenous people and people living in rural areas, and are especially interested in investigative journalism.
+We recognize that the North is defined culturally, rather than by strict geographic lines, and we’re looking for writers who have a connection to the land, culture, and/or communities of the North.
+The North roughly encompasses what is currently known as the Yukon, Northwest Territories, and Nunavut, and northern parts of what is currently known as B.C., Alberta, Saskatchewan, Manitoba, Ontario, Quebec, and Newfoundland and Labrador.
+We are especially seeking pitches from Indigenous people.

-Those who want to make a financial contribution to the fund may make donations payable to Briarpatch Magazine at 2138 McIntyre St, Regina, SK, S4P 2R7, or by calling 1-866-431-5777.
-This will help us sustain the prize and pay for deep-dive stories on Canada’s North for many years to come!
+Those who want to make a financial contribution to the Northern Writing Prize fund may make donations payable to Briarpatch Magazine at 2138 McIntyre St, Regina, SK, S4P 2R7, or by calling 1-866-431-5777.
+This will help us sustain the prize and pay for deep-dive stories on the North for many years to come!